 That said it's better to manage your own Bitcoin private key than let your coins lie in some centralized exchanges.
-However it's admitted that key management requires superior skills, which most people lack.
+However, it's admitted that key management requires superior skills, which most people lack.
 And the result is people who own their keys lose the coins permanently due to various accidents, and those who opened a Coinbase account years ago can still get back their assets easily.

 The embarrassing result doesn't prove the security of centralized exchanges, yet exposes the drawbacks of key management.
 The key grants people the right to truly own their properties, but people lose money due to poor key management skills.
 People should not be blamed for that, it's the problem of the key itself.

 It's what TIP strives to do.
 Let people truly own their coins with a six-digit PIN.
-This decentralized PIN is easy to remember for any people, doesn't require any special skills or hardware, and people can manage their coins with more confidence than ever.
+This decentralized PIN is easy to remember for any person, doesn't require any special skills or hardware, and people can manage their coins with more confidence than ever.

 Decentralized Network Setup